rkitover/windows-dev-guide/README.md

 [here](#chocolatey-filesystem-structure) about the choco filesystem structure.

-The `pretty_path` function will convert a raw path to a nicer form with `~` substituted or the sysdrive removed, it can take args or pipeline input.
+The `shortpath` function will convert a raw path to a nicer form with `~` substituted or the sysdrive removed, it can take args or pipeline input.
+The `realpath` function will give the canonical path with sysdrive using forward slashes.

 The `megs` function will show you the size of a file in mebibytes, this is not really the right way to do this, the right way would be to override the `FileInfo` and `DirectoryInfo` formats, I'm still researching a nice way to do this.